justinmakes/my-first-repo/README.md

 ### Geography

 I live in **Valles Marineris** on **Mars**.
-As state of the **Martian Congressional Republic**
+A state of the **Martian Congressional Republic**

 ### Reading

 Three of my favorite books are:

-- *The Singularity Is Near* by
+- *The Singularity Is Near* by Ray Kurzweil
 - *Pandora's Star* by Peter F. Hamilton
 - *Old Man's War* by John Scalzi

 ### Dreams

-I would like to travel to these places:
+I would like to travel to these places on my personal starship:

+1. Titan
-1. Alpha Centauri
+2. Alpha Centauri
-2. Zeta Reticuli
+3. Zeta Reticuli
-3. Titan

 ### Contact

-The best way to get in touch with me is via neurallink address: d23rSaTf3432433dasvDAAcvEa
+The best way to get in touch with me is via NeuraLink address: d23rSaTf3432433dasvDAAcv

-nano README.md